-Tips For Combining Window Treatments in Cleveland Homes02/14/2017Nate Gromen For some homeowners in Cleveland, one window treatment on certain windows might not cut it.
+Tips For Combining Window Treatments in Cleveland Homes02/14/2017Nate Gromen For some homeowners in Cleveland, a single window treatment on certain windows might not cut it.
 Whether you’re trying to achieve a specific aesthetic, improve energy efficiency, or any of a variety of other reasons, utilizing multiple window treatments has become a common practice.
 So which window treatment combos give your home the most great looks and the most effective window coverage?
 Let’s break down some of the best combinations for Cleveland homes.
 Combining Plantation Shutters with Draperies Plantation shutters and drapes are one of the most trendy and popular window treatment pairings we regularly see in Cleveland homes.
 The reason these two go together so well is simple: they give homeowners the most “wiggle room” concerning looks, light control, and privacy.
-Plantation shutters are great for bigger windows, since they’re able to protect your privacy while still letting in a decent amount of light.
-Occasionally, however, you may want to drop in a splash of color or add a little more warmth to the space–that’s where a drapery can come in.
+Plantation shutters are great for bigger windows, since they’re able to protect your privacy while still allowing a decent amount of light in.
+Occasionally, however, you may want to drop in a splash of color or add a little more warmth to the room–that’s where a drapery can come in.
 An added drapery can offer your room some needed color, give your space a softer look, and provide a tasteful framing to your shutters.
 The drapes you pair with shutters don’t have to be heavy-duty, highly functional window treatments when paired with shutters, either.
-Even an accent drapery on either side of the window can get the job done, as your shutters give your windows more than sufficient coverage.
-Pairing Shades with Draperies A combination of shades and draperies can give a room a classic look, great for living rooms or bedrooms.
-The unique appeal of this pairing is based in the contrasting textures that are achievable, particularly with cellular shades or roman shades.
-When you can complement colors but contrast textures, you’re able to make your room feel comfortable and classy at the same time.
+Even an accent drapery on either side of the window can get the job done, as your shutters give your windows more than enough coverage.
+Pairing Shades with Draperies A combination of shades and draperies can give a room a classy look, great for bedrooms and living rooms.
+What gives this combination such appeal is based in the contrasting textures that are achievable, particularly with cellular shades or roman shades.
+When you can complement colors but contrast textures, you’re able to make your space feel comfortable and classy at the same time.
 Window Treatments with Cornices and Valances Though not as frequently used as they once were, valances and cornices do still pop up in certain places, and can fill a great role when paired with the right window covering.
 Like drapes with shutters, a cornice or valance is going to function as an accent.
 We recommend using an interesting color up top with a neutral-toned window treatment, like Polywood® plantation shutters or faux-wood blinds.
-This type of pairing does incredibly well in certain rooms like the kitchen, where you probably want a water-resistant window treatment such as Polywood.
-Window Film Goes with Any Window Treatment A while back, window film was just used to blacken windows, which was tricky because it could make rooms feel a little lifeless and prevent you from seeing a clear view outside.
-Modern window film lacks these issues, as it can block close to 80% of energy from the sun without clouding your view with a layer of shade.
+This type of pairing does incredibly well in specialty rooms like the kitchen, where you probably want a water-resistant window treatment such as Polywood.
+Window Film Goes with Any Window Treatment A while back, window film was just used to blacken windows, which was tricky because it could make rooms feel a little lifeless as well as prevent you from seeing a clear view outside.
+The window film available today lacks these issues, as it can block close to 80% of energy from the sun without clouding your view with a layer of shade.
 That makes window film a great complement to other window treatments, as it can easily be affixed to your window glass and drastically increase your window’s heat absorption.
-Window film does all this while giving you complete freedom in how you want to dress the window, whether you choose honeycomb shades, plantation shutters, or another window treatment.
+Window film does all this while giving you complete freedom in how you want to dress your window, whether you choose honeycomb shades, plantation shutters, or another window treatment.
 Could your home benefit from a new window treatment combo like one of these we’ve looked at?
 Call Sunburst Shutters Cleveland at 440-561-6787 today to schedule a free professional window design consult to start giving your windows the treatment they deserve.